 Why a Focus on Immigrant Auto Lending Makes Business Sense

-When we look at the economic realities of 2021—including unemployment and financial volatility from the ongoing pandemic - it raises the question: Why aren’t auto lenders more focused on immigrants?
+When we look at today's economic realities—including unemployment and financial volatility from the ongoing pandemic - it raises the question: Why aren’t auto lenders more focused on immigrants?
 We’ll start by exploring where the auto lending industry is today, where it’s headed in the near term, the obstacles the immigrant segment poses, and why these factors have created the perfect storm for a new market opportunity.

 Overview of the Auto Lending Industry